The Mathematics of the Spiral Universe

 7. Estimated Cosmic Spinning Rate

-We can calculate the universal spinning rate ($\omega$) by leveraging the relationship between the rotational parameter ($\alpha$) and the Hubble constant ($H_0$).
+We can calculate the Universal Spinning Rate ($\omega$) by leveraging the relationship between the dimensionless rotational parameter ($\alpha$) and the radial expansion baseline ($H_r$).
+In our framework, $\omega$ represents the Vorticity of the manifold—the physical "twist" in the fabric of spacetime.

 1. The Relationship Formula

-The parameter $\alpha$ is defined as the ratio of the angular frequency of the universe ($\omega$) to the Hubble constant ($H_0$):
+The parameter $\alpha$ is defined as the ratio of the manifold's angular frequency ($\omega$) to the radial Hubble constant ($H_r$).
+This represents the pitch of the cosmic spiral:

-To find the actual spinning rate ($\omega$), we simply rearrange the equation:
+To find the actual spinning rate ($\omega$) that satisfies our metric, we rearrange the equation:

 2. The Calculation

-A spinning rate of 28 km/s/Mpc provides a specific physical picture of the cosmos:
+A spinning rate of 28 km/s/Mpc provides a specific mechanical picture of the cosmos:

-By defining $\omega$ as a function of $H_0$, you link the "twist" of the universe directly to its "stretch."
-This implies that the expansion we measure ($V_{obs}$) is actually a vector sum of the radial expansion and this angular component:
+By defining $\omega$ as a metric component, you link the "twist" of the universe directly to its "stretch."
+The total observed velocity is the Magnitude of the 4-Velocity Vector:

 8. Size of the Universe